IrynaOliynyk/IrynaOliynyk-DevOps_online_Lviv_2021-Q3/m3/task3.1/readme.md

 ## PART 1

-1.DownloadMySQL server for your OS on VM.
+1.Download MySQL server for your OS on VM. (https://dev.mysql.com/downloads/)

 2.Install MySQL server on VM.